DeepanshuSarawagi/AWS/6-Migrations/DMS.md

 ## Introduction:

-- Quickly and securely migrate databased to AWS.
+- Quickly and securely migrate databases to AWS.
 It is resilient and self-healing.
 - The source database remains available during the migration.
 - Supports:
   - **Homogeneous migrations:** Example oracle to RDS oracle.